Graph each inequality. y≥x2−9

 Graphing Linear Inequalities

-Graphing linear inequalities involves plotting the boundary line of the corresponding linear equation and then shading the region that satisfies the inequality.
-For '>', the boundary line is dashed, indicating points on the line are not included.
-The shaded area represents all points where the inequality holds true.
+Graphing linear inequalities involves plotting the boundary line given by the corresponding linear equation and then shading the region that satisfies the inequality.
+For strict inequalities (>, <), the boundary line is dashed to indicate points on the line are not included.
+The shaded area represents all solutions that make the inequality true.

 Recommended video: